 “Our packing specialist from Japan lit a candle, and a hush fell over the crowd as he put your package into the finest gold-lined box that money can buy.

-“We all had a wonderful celebration afterwards, and the whole party marched down the street to the post office—where the entire town of Birmingham waved ‘Bon Voyage!’ to your package, on its way to you, in our private Hare Communications jet.
+“We all had a wonderful celebration afterwards, and the whole party marched down the street to the post office — where the entire town of Birmingham waved ‘Bon Voyage!’ to your package, on its way to you, in our private Hare Communications jet.
 I hope you find great success utilizing our materials.
 We certainly gave it our best effort.
 We’re all exhausted, but we can’t wait to hear about the exciting path your career takes.*”

 Think of yourself as a product you’re looking to sell.

 The first thing you need to know is the product itself: Figure-out what’s good about it, and why a prospective customer (or employer) would rather buy it than your competitors’ product.
 Speaking of customers: You have only one product to sell, so you have to realistically identify your target market.
-Put another way, if you’re selling Yosemite Sam mud flaps, you don’t open-up shop in Mountain Brook Village.
+Put another way, if you’re selling Yosemite Sam mud flaps, you don’t locate your shop in Mountain Brook Village.

 Focus on the customers likeliest to buy what you’re selling.